About Homeowners Insurance (HO3)

 Additional Homeowners Insurance Coverages

-Described below are additional coverages you may add to customize your policy to fit your individual needs.
+Described below are additional coverages you may add to customize your homeowners insurance policy to fit your individual needs.
 Not all coverages are available in all states.
 Please consult with your local agent for availability.

 In some states, your policy does not include coverage for any bodily injury or property damage from animals.
 The Animal Liability coverage may be added to the policy to extend coverage to losses arising from pets you own or keep.
 Breed limitations apply.
 The coverage provides Personal Liability coverage up to $300,000.
 Coverage Limits vary by state.